 The second place a new color could be added is actually the place where new colors already exist — silver bordered Un-sets.
 The Un-sets are a series of comedic Magic sets full of jokes, references, and weird mechanics that could never be done in a normal Magic set.
 Lo and behold, un-sets already have cards that reference extra colors.

 The first of this was a card called Water Gun Balloon Game, which allows players to create a Pink Giant Teddy Bear creature token.
 Another card, Avatar of Me, has a color that is the player’s eye color.
 This opens up the possibilities to include colors such as brown, grey, or Hazel.
 Finally, a card in the most recent un-set allows players to create a Gold dragon token.
 It is entirely possible that more un-cards will be created that deal with colors outside of the ordinary, and there could even be a larger focus on these unusual colors.

 However, for now all of this is just hypothetical, and clearly adding a sixth color is not as simple as it may have seemed.
 I guess for now we will just have to wait and see!
 However, this brings me to my question of the day — what Magic colors are you?
 What color, or set of colors, do you think most closely describe your personality?
 Personally, I think I would be White, blue, and black.
 Let me know what you think in the comments down below.

 Until Next Time!

 That is all I have for this week.
 If you enjoyed this article, check out the rest of the blog and subscribe on Twitter, Youtube, or here on WordPress so you will always know when I post a new article.
 If you didn’t, let me know what I can do better in the comments down below.
-Since next week is my last week at Rooster Teeth I will not have a new article.
-The week after next, however, will be a big announcement for this site, so stay tuned!
+And join me next time, where I will be taking a look at the dungeon design in Ocarina of Time!